sateffen/node-module-confinement/README.md

 This package provides a simple way for confining modules, and preventing them to load unwanted other modules.

-For this confinement you can setup a blacklist and a whitelist.
+For this confinement you can set up a blacklist and a whitelist.
 You can tell the confinement to prevent node internal modules completely, only allowing a few ones by whitelist.
 That's useful when loading code you don't know or don't trust, like packages from npm or plugins for your software.

-If anything defys the confinement, an error is thrown to prevent anything bad from happening.
+If anything defies the confinement, an error is thrown to prevent anything bad from happening.
 The error tells you which confinement was defied, and which module did this.

 ## API

 ### require

-When requiring `node-module-confinement` the original `require` function of your node process is overwritten.
+After requiring `node-module-confinement` the original `require` function of your node process is overwritten.
 The overwritten version checks each require-call for a confinement, and checks the rules provided by it.
 A confinement itself is defined on the module instance as `Symbol('node-module-confinement')` property.
 If no confinement definition is found on the own module, the module-tree is traversed up, until one is found, or